JeromeOfStridon/RegexBuilder/readme.md

 ```

-** Easy coding **
+** Fluent interface **

-The whole framework has been thought as a builder, start adding parts and just keep adding other parts to it !
+Fluent interface, also known as method chaining or method cascading, is a design pattern making each method return the instance it belongs to, so that you can keep on calling instance methods.

 ```
 RegexBuilder regexBuilder = RegexFactory.regexBuilder();